iomesh/docs/docs/volume-operations/expand-pv.md

     metadata:
     name: example-pvc
     spec:
-      storageClassName: iomesh-csi-driver-default
+      storageClassName: iomesh-csi-driver
       accessModes:
         - ReadWriteOnce
     resources:
       requests:
-        storage: 20Gi # Enter a new capacity value.
+        storage: 20Gi # Enter a new value greater than the original value.
     ```

 3. Run the following command to apply the new YAML file.